JoannaRoy/jo-website/src/blog_data/02_jog_with_a_blog/olympics.md

 ---
-title: "Olympics"
+title: "olympics"
 date: "2025-02-20"
 tags: ["jog_with_a_blog"]
-description: "The impact of sports on me + on people, coming together but also competing"
+description: "the impact of sports on me + on people, coming together but also competing"
 ---

-# Olympics

 the impact of sports on me + on people, coming together but also competing